 The alternately personal and professional aspects of Maureen's side work begins to inform the strange reality of her day job.
 Kyra herself starts to feel as much like an apparition as the spirit Maureen encounters inside the old house.
 For example, Maureen secures one article of clothing for Kyra by promising a reluctant designer that her boss will only borrow it for a gala, only to spend much of the rest of the film attempting to get her boss to return it while dealing exclusively with intermediary assistants.
 Often, Maureen brings orders to Kyra's empty apartment, with only a handwritten note acknowledging that anyone lives there at all.
 On the one occasion that the celebrity is present, she's so focused on a conversation with her agent that it's Maureen herself who's effectively rendered invisible, her timid protestations about the unreturned clothes evaporating in the air around the star.

-Personal Shopper explores the extent to which Olivier Assayas’s characters have always found, and lost, their identities through the aid of their surroundings.
+The film explores the extent to which Olivier Assayas's characters have always found, and lost, their identities.

 The scenes depicting Maureen's thankless servitude come across as a direct continuation of Stewart's character's arc in Clouds of Sils Maria, though they push beyond the 2014 film's warmer depiction of a star's overreliance on others to manage her life by revealing the same material from the perspective of the assistant, who doesn't mistake an employee-employer relationship for friendship the way Juliette Binoche's Maria did.
 Yet to consider Personal Shopper as a mere extension of Assayas's earlier film is to ignore how far back into the director's oeuvre his latest feature begins to stretch.